- Home

 You might also like making this green detox smoothie from Damn Delicious, which contains spinach, kale, celery, green apple, and banana.

-Note: Many shop-bought smoothies have a high sugar (and sometimes fat) content.
+Note: Many shop-bought smoothies are high in sugar (and sometimes fat).
 So make sure you always check the label and, if you’re making smoothies at home and want to keep the calories low, consider swapping cow’s milk for almond milk and limiting the amount of fruit per smoothie to one cup.

 8. Tuna cakes